mathesh-me/argocd-prep-guide/argocd/argocd-auto-sync/auto-sync.md

 ## Self Heal in Argo CD

-If we edit some configuration in the cluster manually, Argo CD will not sync it automatically.
-To sync the changes, we have to enable self-heal in Argo CD.
-Self-heal is disabled by default in Argo CD.
+If **we edit some configuration in the cluster manually, Argo CD will not sync it automatically.
+To sync the changes, we have to enable self-heal in Argo CD.** Self-heal is disabled by default in Argo CD.
 So, Argo CD will always maintain the desired state of the application.

 ### How to Enable Self Heal?

-The same three ways we folloed for every approach, we can enable self-heal in Argo CD using the K8S manifest file, Argo CD UI, and Argo CD CLI.
+The same three ways we followed for every approach, we can enable self-heal in Argo CD using the K8S manifest file, Argo CD UI, and Argo CD CLI.

 #### Declarative Way: